GRADES 9 - 12

-Students in the Upper School consult with her parents, advisor, and the Director of Studies as she makes decisions concerning her courses throughout her Upper School career.
+Students in the High School consult with her parents, advisor, and the Director of Studies as she makes decisions concerning her courses throughout her Upper School career.
 While there are certain required courses that must be part of the program of studies each year, a broad selection of elective courses exist at every grade level, with more offerings in the 11th and 12th grades

 Honors and Advanced Placement (AP) Classes

 Because St. Mary’s is a college preparatory school, all of our courses are designed to prepare students for college.
 Although these courses reflect the rigorous curricular requirements for students entering college today, they are taught at appropriate developmental levels for high school students.